osiweb/unified_retro_keyboard/hardware/interface-ascii/README.md

   open-collector drivers.
 - Three GPIO lines are used to control keyboard LEDs.

-- The DIP switch is wired into row 15 (last row) of the matrix.
-In the future, the DIP switch will be moved to row 9 to reduce RAM usage and speed up key scanning.
+- The DIP switch is wired into row 8 (of 0-15) to reduce RAM usage and speed up key scanning.

 - The top two parallel I/O bits can also be configured as UART I/O. This could be used to provide serial output instead or parallel output, to support a